aryamanpandya99/computer_vision/Project2GTSRB/README.md

 The goal of this project was to (as promised in Project 1) make my code a little bit more modular, and to apply the concept of Transfer Learning in PyTorch.
-In this implementation I download/load the dataset, transform all the images to be somewhat normalized (and sized as equally as possible), finetune (and re-train) the original ResNet architecture to be leveraged for the GTSRB classification task and tested this implementation.
+In this implementation I download/load the dataset, transform all the images to be somewhat normalized (and resized equally), finetune (and re-train) the original ResNet architecture to be leveraged for the GTSRB classification task and tested this implementation.

 On the initial iteration, I was able to obtain 90% validation accuracy and 68% test accuracy (big sad) but this makes sense because the data